api2cart/powershell-sdk/docs/ReturnApi.md

 $Start = 0 # Int32 | This parameter sets the number from which you want to get entities (optional) (default to 0)
 $Count = 20 # Int32 | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250 (optional) (default to 10)
 $PageCursor = "MyPageCursor" # String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional)
-$Params = "id,order_products" # String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "id,order_products")
-$Exclude = "id,order_id" # String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional)
-$ResponseFields = "{return_code,return_message,pagination,result}" # String | Set this parameter in order to choose which entity fields you want to retrieve (optional)
 $OrderId = "25" # String | Defines the order id (optional)
 $OrderIds = "24,25" # String | Retrieves return requests specified by order ids (optional)
 $CustomerId = "5" # String | Retrieves return requests specified by customer id (optional)